MohanKrishnaBade/go_loadbalancer/README.md

 3. add BE server url's in the server.yaml file
 4. you can test it by hitting the loader blancer URL mutiple times.

+# make commands to simpliy the process even further
+1. `make load_server` -> to start the load balancer
+2. `make server1 && make server2 && ...` -> to spin up the BE servers on different ports
+3. `make load_test` to perform a load test against the load balancer.

 # sample output
 ![Alt text](asserts/img1.png?raw=true "Title")